leosf6308/ImageAnalyzer/README.md

   * Take region statistics
   * Check line distribution
   * Take some statistics and compare to database.
+* IDEA 3
+  * Get border angle
+  * Join pixels wich have similar angle in a line
+  * Get line crossings and angle between them
-A better and faster clustering algorithm should be developed.
+  * Compare these crossings with known forms (keep a database) A better and faster clustering algorithm should be developed.